-The Commissioner also has distinguished herself as a member of the inaugural class of Herstory of Mobile, a project of the Museum of Mobile recognizing women who have made outstanding contributions to the social, economic and cultural heritage of the Gulf coast region.
+The Commissioner has distinguished herself as a member of the inaugural class of "Herstory of Mobile," a Museum of Mobile project recognizing the outstanding contributions of women to the social, economic and cultural heritage of the Gulf Coast region.

-- National Association of Counties Gulf Counties and Parishes Gulf Oil Spill Task Force; Chair of Subcommittee on Revisions to the Oil Pollution Act
+- National Association of Counties, Gulf Counties and Parishes Gulf Oil Spill Task Force, Chair of Subcommittee on Revisions to the Oil Pollution Act

-- Environmental Protection Agency, Local Government Advisory Council, Gulf coast Work Group
+- Environmental Protection Agency, Local Government Advisory Council, Gulf Coast Work Group